GluuFederation/docs-casa-prod/docs/source/plugins/cert-authn.md

 ## Testing

-So far, users that login to Casa should be able to see a new "User certificates" menu item.
+So far, users that log into Casa should be able to see a new "User certificates" menu item.
 From there they can "link" their certificates.
-It is important to note that actual certificates have to be **imported directly** in the browser beforehand.
+It is important to note that actual certificates have to be **imported directly** into the browser beforehand.
 There are hints in the UI in this regard.
-The sample applies for "delinking".
+The analog applies for "delinking".

 Once a certificate is added, and if 2FA is turned on for the user, the browser will prompt to select a certificate after the usual username and password combination is supplied.
 In this sense, the certificate will just act as a second factor.